Steve Gottlieb (music executive): Biography

 Gottlieb was selected in 1996 as one of the "40 Under Forty" leading New York executives by Crain's New York Business.
 In 2005, he was named to the Hip Hop Power 30 by The Source magazine.

-Shindig

-Shindig allows users to see and be seen by participants in an online event.

-Shindig launched a beta release of its platform for video chat book tours in May 2012.
-By August 2012, the company had hosted 150 events for authors including A.J.
-Jacobs, Dan Ariely, Joel Stein, Scott Sigler, and James Howard Kunstler.
-Beginning in September 2012, Shindig targeted music events, online nightclubs, magazine subscriber events, and interactive classroom applications as uses for its video chat platform technology.
-Those who used Shindig include Bill Gates, TEDx, Guy Kawasaki, Michael Pollan, Edward Jay Epstein, Carla Hall, Big Daddy Kane, A.J.
-Jacobs, Kevin Kelly, Dan Ariely, and Jackson "Cat Daddy" Galaxy.
+In 2009, Gottlieb founded the video chat plattform Shindig.event.

 Music career

 Television's Greatest Hits

 In 1986, Gottlieb produced Television's Greatest Hits, which he released on his label Tee Vee Toons.
 The double album featured 65 themes from hit TV shows of the 1950s and 1960s.
-Gottlieb found a demand for the genre.

 TVT Records

 Gottlieb signed artists to his label, which he renamed TVT Records.
 TVT grew, and was named independent label of the year by Billboard Magazine and Soundscan for 2000, 2001, 2002, 2003, 2004, and 2005.
 In the early 2000s, Gottlieb offered the TVT library as free downloads and provided its repertoire to digital music retailers, including Rhapsody, Liquid Audio, and Napster.
 TVT Records was sold to The Orchard.